Modern Jewish historiography: 16th century: post-medieval and Renaissance era

 The 16th century is considered something of a blossoming of Jewish historiography by some historians, such as Yerushalmi, who characterizes the focus as shifting social and post-biblical.
-Although some historians focus on the 19th century as an important period in the development of modern Jewish historiography, the 16th century is also considered an important period.
-Religion figured prominently and the differences in martyrdom and messianic figures in Sephardic and Askenazic communities post-expulsion are the subject of historiographical debate.
+Although some historians focus on the 19th century as an important period in the development of modern Jewish historiography, the 16th century is also considered an important period which inspired it.
+Religion figured prominently and the differences in martyrdom and messianic figures in Sephardic and Ashkenazic communities post-expulsion are the subject of historiographical debate.
 Some historians, such as Bonfil, have disagreed with Yerushalmi that this period produced a significant sea change in historiography.

 Italian Jewry in particular benefitted from factors such as education, geography, and access to printing.
 They enjoyed relative freedom during the period and had contact with Christian scholars.
 Besides their interest in Jewish text, they also pursued the sciences, medicine, music, and history.
 The liberal dukes of d'Este practiced toleration of Jewish faith.